 The paper is concerned with scheduling the two-way traffic between two stations connected by a single-track railway with a siding.
 It is shown that if, for each station, the order in which trains leave this station is known or can be found, then for various objective functions an optimal schedule can be constructed in polynomial time using the method of dynamic programming.
 Based on this result, the paper also presents a polynomial-time algorithm minimising the weighted number of late trains.

-This paper defines the self-covariance property for the solutions of transferable utility cooperative games (TU-games) as a weakening of their covariance.
-Self-covariant solutions are positively homogenous and satisfy a “restricted” translation covariance so that feasible shifts are only the solution vectors themselves and their multipliers.
-A description of all non-empty, single-valued, efficient, anonymous, weakly and self-covariant solutions in the class of twoplayer TU-games is given.
-As demonstrated below, among them there exist just three solutions admitting consistent extensions in the Davis–Maschler sense.
-They are the equal share solution, the standard solution, and the constrained egalitarian solution for superadditive two-player TUgames.
-For the third solution mentioned, characterizations of some consistent extensions to the class of all TU-games are given.
+A weakening of the property covariance named self-covariance is defined.
+Sels-covariant solutions are positively homogenous and satisfy a "restricted" translation covariance so that feasible shifts are only the solution vectors and their multipliers.
+A description of all non-empty, single-valued,efficient,anonytmous, weakly and self-covariant solutions inn the class of two-person games is given.
+As demonstrated below, among them there exist just three solutions admitting consistent extensions in the Davis--Maschler sense.
+They are the equal share solution, the stansdard solution, and the constrained ergalitarian solution for super-additive two-person games.
+For the third solution mentioned, characterizations of some consistent extensions to the class of all TU games are given.

 This work is devoted to the problems of information transmission with frequency shift keying and fast frequency hopping in special channels where the signal/noise ratio is low, and a high energy interfering signal is present.
 We propose a demodulation algorithm that is significantly more stable to the influence of a powerful interfering signal as compared to other known algorithms.
 Under these conditions, we show a statistical criterion that lets one significantly reduce error probability on the demodulator’s output.
 For the chosen criterion we prove several lemmas that let us speed up the demodulation algorithm.
 Computer modeling results show that the proposed demodulation algorithm has better correcting ability under a powerful interfering signal than previously known ones.